-Today, I want to discuss a commonly misconceived idea about lifting hair color.
+Today, I want to discuss the most commonly misconceived idea about lifting hair color.

-Well, I can explain in precisely four words: color won’t lift color.
+Well, I can explain this phenomenon in precisely four words: color won’t lift color.
 Like, ever.

-Okay, next, I’d like to introduce you to Clarice.
-She has naturally blonde hair, and it has never been colored.
+She has naturally blonde hair that has never been colored.
 She also has no lower body or arms.

-Clarice decided one day that she wanted to color her hair dark brown (I covered the blonde hair with a brown marker).
+One day, Tiffany decided that she wanted to dye her hair dark brown.
+To demonstrate that, I colored over the blonde hair with a brown marker.

-She really liked her new look, as you can tell by her huge smile.
-And assuming she could walk, I’m sure she would have received a ton of compliments.
+She was ecstatic about her new look, as you can tell by her huge smile.
+And assuming she could go out, I’m sure she would have received a ton of compliments.

-Her friend, then, applied the color to Clarice’s hair and let it sit for 45 minutes, exactly like the directions told her to do (for the analogy, I colored over the brown hair with a yellow marker).
+Then, her friend applied the color to Tiffany’s hair and let it sit for 45 minutes, exactly like the directions told her to do.
+To demonstrate this, I used a yellow marker to color over the brown hair again.

 So after washing out the color, her hair looks like this: